einat/nddrylliog-blog/alac.md

 the same with audio is a lot less obvious.
 Codecs are not end-product.
 They aren't a real business.
 They are just a tool used by companies to distribute content to their customers.

+The best tech doesn't win, because the best tech doesn't make the most money.

+### Lovers of good things are but a wee minority

+People who run the big businesses are not looking for quality.
+They are looking for profits.
+People who buy the most food, clothes, and other necessary items are not looking for quality.
+They are looking for discounts, two-for-ones, mail-in rebates and bulk sales.

+As a developer, I have developed a love for the fine things in life.
+Things that make me all tingly inside, and suddenly I find myself wearing a monocle and drinking Chardonay.
+It might be replacing a few hundreds lines of codes with a component that's weighs in the few tens.
+Or it might be just an exceptionally well crafted computer game.

+The evolution of the Heroes of Might and Magic series strikes me personally as a prime example of software gone wrong.
+The first three opuses, from A Strategic Quest (1995) to The Restoration of Erathia (1999), sported a flawless progression both in riveting gameplay and artistic excellence, through the flamboyant 2D graphics as well as the majestic soundtrack.

+Heroes III was widely acclaimed as the best in the series.
+Two expansions were made, and another fanmade, "In the Wake of Gods".
+And then Heroes IV happened.
+A complete clusterfuck, with apparently no art direction.
+And then they tried to force 3D down Heroes V's throat.

+And then Heroes VI happened, on which I wasted a good 49 euros.
+It's a testimony to every modern AAA game.
+With average art for its budget, a lengthy and prejudiced story line, it brought the final blow on the Heroes of Might and Magic series by betraying its gameplay in unforgivable ways, and having this sluggish, slow-paced experienced that most 3D strategy based games seem to have nowadays.

+A profit-based economy does not aim for quality.
+Quality things are created by small teams of passionate people who spend entirely too much time polishing their creation with love and attention to detail.
+That kind of process does not bode well in the current economic conditions.

+### Final words

+In software development as everywhere else, ignorance is bliss.
+If you want to stay a happy developer, you better start ignoring right now anything I said above.
+But remember that, the more skilled a developer is without being conscious about all this, the bigger tool he is to his employers.

+However, if you want to continue on the road to enlightenment, delve in the past.
+Open the doors of a university library and take up deciphering old papers from the 70s and 80s.
+Read the Journals from the ACM.
+Have the resilience not to be another college dropout, and use that extra insight to have the upper hand.

+It is alright to go out there and explore.
+It is alright to try and create new programming languages, even whole new platforms.
+As long as you are aware that it is most often playtime.
+That you know when to re-use, and that you know how to take advantage of the rich and long history of software.